Prompt-aligned Gradient for Prompt Tuning: Introduction

 \section{Introduction}

 After seeing and reading countless image-text association pairs, large and deep vision-language models (VLM)~\cite{CLIP,ALIGN} can memorize the \textbf{general knowledge} (a.k.a. encyclopedic knowledge) about what visual patterns correspond to what textual sequence and vice versa.
-Thanks to the powerful language modeling of VLMs, we can establish a communication channel in human-readable natural language, \ie, \textbf{prompt}~\cite{prompt_survey,yao2021cpt,good_prompt}, to query the general knowledge via human-unreadable model parameters.
+Thanks to the powerful language modeling of VLMs, we can establish a communication channel in human-readable natural language, \ie, \textbf{prompt}~\cite{prompt_survey,yao2021cpt,good_prompt}, to query the general knowledge.
 Prompting bridges the interface gap between the pre-trained and downstream tasks (\eg, regression \textit{vs.} classification) without the need for additional fine-tuning adaptation.
-For example, we can craft a prompt---``\texttt{a photo of a [CLASS]}''---to achieve zero-shot image classification: by using the popular vision-language model CLIP~\cite{CLIP}, we input the image to the vision end and the prompt to the language end, then obtain a vision-language similarity measure as the confidence score of classifying the image as ``\texttt{[CLASS]}''.
+For example, we can craft a concrete prompt---``\texttt{a photo of a [CLASS]}''---for zero-shot image classification: by using the popular vision-language model CLIP~\cite{CLIP}, we input the image to the vision end and the prompt sentence to the language end, then obtain a vision-language similarity as the confidence score of classifying the image as ``\texttt{[CLASS]}''.

-In practice, the prompt-based zero-shot classification is not accurate because the hand-crafted prompt may not be the most machine-favorable (\eg, ``\texttt{this is a picture of}'' could be more grammatically prevailing in VLM training), or not domain-specific to the downstream tasks (\eg, ``\texttt{a photo of a person doing}'' is better in action recognition)~\cite{CLIP}.
-Recently, prompt tuning or prefix tuning~\cite{lester2021power,liu2021gpt,COOP,cocoop} is proposed to replace the hand-crafted prompt with a set of tunable word embedding vectors which does not have to be translatable back to human-readable words.